Share This Post

 Business guidance from an experienced corporate attorney

-For legal and strategic advice, contact Gem McDowell of the Law Office of Gem McDowell.
+For legal and strategic advice, contact Gem McDowell of Gem McDowell Law Group.
 Gem has 25 years of experience in business law, including business creation; contracts, NDAs, covenants not to compete, buy-sell agreements and more; handling large commercial real estate transactions; tax law; and estate planning.
-You can reach him and his associate Lauren Turowetz at (843) 284-1021 or by filling out this contact form
+You can reach him at (843) 284-1021 or by filling out this contact form online.